 When it comes to stress relief, oftentimes I think we picture taking a hot bath, maybe watching a movie, or exercising…

-Something else I want you to consider the next time you’re stressed is a creative outlet!
-Creative outlets can be anything you enjoy doing that gets your brain working, but that is not stressful and actually relieves stress for you.
+Something else you should consider the next time you’re stressed is a creative outlet!
+Creative outlets can be anything you enjoy doing that gets your brain working, but that is not stressful.
+Actually, practicing a creative outlet relieves your stress.

 How do creative outlets relieve stress, though?

-Well, they get us to take our minds off of whatever is stressing us out – whether that be our jobs, families, or other problems that occur in our lives.
+Well, they get us to take our minds off of whatever is stressing us out – whether that be our jobs, families, money, or other problems (big or small) that occur in our lives.
 If you’re enjoying an activity and are focused on it, then you are relieving the stress of worrying about other things that are going on in your life.

 No, I’m not saying just go paint a picture and avoid all of your problems.
 What I’m saying is, when you know you’re stressed, mentally drained, and exhausted, try taking a break and enjoying yourself by doing one of these creative activities!

 Choose what sounds most interesting or stress-relieving to you, and plan a time to do it.
 Let’s get into the ideas…